Step 4. Specify Microsoft SharePoint Connection Settings

-At this step of the wizard, specify a Microsoft SharePoint server to which you want to connect, provide user credentials, assign appropriate permissions and configure advanced settings.
+At this step of the wizard, specify a Microsoft SharePoint server to which you want to connect, provide authentication credentials, assign permissions and configure advanced settings.

 To specify connection settings to the on-premises Microsoft SharePoint server, do the following:

-- In the Server name and port field, specify a Microsoft SharePoint server name and the WinRM port.
+- In the Server name and port field, specify a Microsoft SharePoint server name and the WinRM port number.

 You can use a DNS name of a server, NetBIOS name or its IP address.